 Not all vans are created equal and sometimes the lack of certain amenities can give rise to a little ingenuity.
-Add to that a dash of experience and you too can come up with a list similar to this.
+Add to that a dash of experience and you too can come up with a list of van life hacks similar to this.
 If your van/vehicle is lacking a “build” follow these guidelines to simplify your already simple life.

-Truck stops are another great place to put down for the night.
-If like us, you rely on free wi-fi, careful planning and selection may be required for your nightly sojourn.
-Not all truck stops provide free wi-fi.
+If like us, you rely on free Wi-Fi, careful planning and selection may be required for your nightly sojourn.
+Not all truck stops provide free Wi-Fi.
 We try to find “Flying J” or “Pilot” truck stops, as in our experience they typically fulfill our Wi-Fi needs.
 Don’t assume all truck stops allow overnight parking, always look for posted signs which may state “No overnight parking”.

 It is not always possible to camp under the stars in the great outdoors.
 Sometimes it is necessary to just find a spot to park for the night.
 It can be possible to park in a residential area but it is not something we would recommend.
 As covert as you may think you are being there is always the possibility that residents or the police are monitoring the neighbourhood.
 Also if nature calls in the middle of the night, there aren’t too many options in a residential area.
 Try to have a sleep strategy – see 2) below.